curiousest/curiousest.github.io/_posts/2016-12-22-privacy-is-a-tragedy-of-the-commons.md

 Here are three ways information is not shared right now:

+**Talk about information "about" vs. "collected by" instead of individual vs org?**

 ## 1. Privacy of individuals

 This is the privacy that you hear about in the news today - your privacy.
 Your privacy reduces the amount of information other individuals/organizations know about you.
 In the news today, individual privacy has good connotations.
 These good connotations are curious, considering privacy is a selfish act, but they're well-deserved.